India needs to talk about mental illness

 Common mental disorders such as depression, anxiety, and substance use are as high as 10 percent of the total population.
 Almost 1 in 20 suffer from depression; it is higher in females in 40-49 years.
 22.4 percent of the population above 18 years suffers from substance use disorder

 The highest was contributed by tobacco and alcohol use disorder.
 Nearly 1.9 percent of the population is affected by severe mental disorders.
-These are detected more among males in urban areas.
-While the prevalence of mental illness is higher among males (13.9 percent) as compared to females (7.5 percent), certain specific mental illnesses like mood disorders (depression, neurotic disorders, phobic anxiety disorders, etc.) are more in females.
+These are detected more often among males in urban areas.
+While the prevalence of mental illness is higher among males (13.9 percent) as compared to females (7.5 percent), certain specific mental illnesses like mood disorders (depression, neurotic disorders, phobic anxiety disorders, etc.) are more prevalent in females.
 Neurosis.
-Stress-related illnesses are also seen to be more in women.
+Stress-related diseases are also seen to be more common in women.
 Prevalence in teenagers aged between 13 and 17 years is 7.3 percent.

 You might also like